Me4th/wp-travelshop-theme/travelshop/installation.md

 2. A Hook (will trigger on match, can inject metadata but also matches product uri against the database)
 3. A template

-So it's possible to route a URL to a custom page with native WordPress support like get_header() & get_footer() - stuff` but without the post type logic like `the_post`
+So it is possible to route a URL to a custom page with native WordPress support like get_header() & get_footer() - stuff` but without the post type logic like `the_post`

 #### What can I do with this routing?
 Build awesome sites!
-By default, you need two routes
+By default, you need two routes:

 1. The route to the product detail page
 2. A route to the search

-In real world cases a travelshop have different product types like day-trips, round-trips, hotel-only and so on.
+In reality, a travelshop has different product types like day trips, round trips, "hotel only" and so on.
-For each of these products type you can build a custom route, with custom templates
+For each of these product types you can build with custom templates a custom route.

 Default routes:
 ```